-See "Compensation Discussion and Analysis - 2018 Annual and Long-Term Incentive Plans" for a description of the material terms of the awards granted under these plans.
+See "Compensation Discussion and Analysis - Elements of Executive Compensation" for a description of the material terms of the awards granted under these plans.
 Initially, all LTIP Units will not have full parity with our operating partnership's common units with respect to liquidating distributions.
-Upon the occurrence of certain "book-up" events described in the partnership agreement, LTIP Units can, over time, achieve full parity with our operating partnership's common units for all purposes, and therefore accrete to an economic value equivalent to one share of common stock.
+Upon the occurrence of certain "bookup" events described in the partnership agreement, LTIP Units can, over time, achieve full parity with our operating partnership's common units for all purposes, and therefore accrete to an economic value equivalent to one share of common stock.
 If such parity is reached, vested LTIP Units may be redeemed for cash in an amount equal to the then fair market value of an equal number of shares of our common stock or converted into an equal number of shares of our common stock, as determined by us at our election.